ZigaSajovic/CppML/README.md

 ### General CRTPLinearHierarchy metafunction

-The above code can be cleaned up, and be made ready for general use.
+Now we generalize the above.
 We write a `PrePartialEvaluator` that will Partially evaluate on arbitrary arguments, and `CRTPLinearHierarchy`, which will create the linear hierarchy for an arbitrary `Derived` type, with arbitrary `Policies`.

 ```c++
 template <typename...
 Args>